neilies/inside-out/README.md

 Inside Out is an Android application (optimised for tablet) that enriches the collection of a newly opened science museum through contextual interaction with its artefacts.
 Without requiring the need for specially designed exhibitions, the application makes use of augmented reality and proximity technologies such as beacons to provide an enhanced experience with the museum's collection.

+## Intro

+The application is a part of an assignment for the MSc Interaction Design programme from Tallinn University and Cyprus University of Technology.

-## Getting Started
+## Application documentation

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+For more detailed information on the features, functionalities, and different interactions (with examples) - please refer to the <a href="https://github.com/neilies/inside-out/wiki">Wiki pages for this repository</a>.

 ### Prerequisites